mcdemarco/the-new-kitchen-cookbook/bread/tiropsomo.md

 The single-flatbread version is the traditional one; see the [original recipe](https://www.dimitrasdishes.com/greek-feta-bread-tiropsomo-soft-delicious/) for the squishier traditional dough.

 Add olives or spinach to the stuffing.

-Nigella would be a tasty addition or replacement for the sesame seeds.